19mm/Insura-Simplifying-Insurance/README.md

-# Insurance Management System
+# Insura: Simplifying Insurance
-This project is an Insurance Management System designed to manage insurances online efficiently.
+This project Insura is an Insurance Management System designed to manage insurances online efficiently.
 It features an intuitive end-user panel for clients and a robust admin panel for administrators, ensuring ease of use and proper functionality.
 The system is developed using HTML, CSS, JavaScript for the frontend, and PHP with MySQL for the backend.

 ## Features
 ### End-User Panel